Roth IRAs

 - —–[2] Election to Eliminate Withholding Tax for Nonqualified Distributions

-- —–[3] TQR Contributions to Roth IRAs
+- —–[3] Roth Conversions

 - § 6.16 Tax on Net Investment Income Not Applicable